akveo/nebular/docs/articles/security-acl-configuration.md

 }
 ```

-So we subscribe to the `tokenChange` observable, which will produce a new token each time authentication change is occurred.
+So we subscribe to the `tokenChange` observable, which will produce a new token each time authentication change occurres.
 Then we simply get a tole from a token or return default `guest` value.

 And let's provide the service in the app module: